PunkUnicorn/The-Return-of-Tom-Thumb/Character - Tom Thumb/scratch.md

 ## Tomisms

-...reality blocked out by a posative outcome scenario, playing in her daydream.
-Yet the delusion shattered as points of truth peirced her awareness; she crashed back into numbing anxiety
+...reality gone, replaced with a posative scenario playing out in a daydream.
+But the sense of danger was too strong, the delusion leading nowhere each time, shattered by points of truth nagging her.
+As each caught her, the sink back into reality; emerging anxiety